frovedis/frovedis/doc/tutorial_python/tutorial_python.md

     $ sudo yum install rh-python36
     $ scl enable rh-python36 bash

-Then, please activate the environment and install scikit-learn:
+Then, please activate the environment and install scikit-learn and pandas:

 	$ source frovedis_tutorial/bin/activate
-    (frovedis_tutorial) $ pip install scikit-learn
+    (frovedis_tutorial) $ pip install scikit-learn pandas

-(Installing scikit-learn is for tutorial purpose.
-If you want to use only Frovedis, you do not have to install scikit-learn.)

 If you want to run the tutorials on jupyter-notebook in the virtual environment, you need to run following: